exanders/node-qbittorrent-client/README.md

 ## Requirements

-At this time, this has only been tested with version 3.1.8 of the qbittorrent-nox release.
+At this time, this has only been partially tested with version 4.2.0 alpha of the qbittorrent-nox.

 ## Installation